 This video explain how to read and interpret first derivative graph and get all information about intervals of increase, decrease and relative maxima, minima.

-Example 2: Find the intervals where given function is increasing, decreasing and then find relative maxima and minima.
+Example 2: Find the intervals where given function is increasing, decreasing and then find relative maxima and minima. on interval

 Step 1: Find first derivative of given function using chain rule.